-In the fall, we launched an initiate challenging all presidential candidates–left, right, or center–to act on the issues that are widening inequality, here in the United States and around the world.
-From fighting climate change to championing gender equality to protecting the rights of refugees and migrants, Oxfam is asking Americans to demand that all presidential candidates ensure that the US lives up to our ideals.
+In the fall, we launched an initiative challenging all presidential candidates–left, right, and center–to act on the factors widening inequality here in the United States and around the world.
+From fighting climate change to championing gender equality to protecting the rights of refugees and migrants, Oxfam is asking Americans to demand that all presidential candidates ensure that the US lives up to its ideals.
 Join us and learn more about our vision to achieve Dignity for All.

 We called on politicians to end US support for the war in Yemen

 Oxfam has been responding to the humanitarian crisis in Yemen since 2015 with aid, including clean water, hygiene items, and cash assistance.
 But ending this war requires bold action.
-In October, Oxfam joined 100 faith leaders from all 50 states to send a message to Congress.
-In an ad published in the the Washington Post calling on members to stop US arm sales that are fueling the war in Yemen.
+In October, Oxfam joined 100 faith leaders from all 50 states to send a message to Congress via an ad published in The Washington Post calling on Congress to stop US arm sales that are fueling the war in Yemen.

 Building lasting solutions